decasia/anthropology-of-gender-2019/Anthropology of Gender Syllabus.md

 - Pat Mainardi, "The Politics of Housework"

-*Weekly assignment 6 due on November 1*
+*Ethnographic exercise 6 due on November 1*

 #### November 5 - Feminized workplaces are sites of gender discipline and agency